 Fresh air envelopes you.
 Drops of sweat form on your forehead.
 With every step you feel how it gets more difficult to walk up.
-Nevertheless, you continue hiking.
+But you don’t give up and continue hiking.
 Small hill just a few yards away is a place where you plan to take a break.
-In addition to giving you some rest, this stop in your hiking journey promises a beautiful view over Los Angeles.
+In addition to giving you some rest, this stop on your hiking journey promises a beautiful view over Los Angeles.
 Hiking is not easy, but definitely enjoyable and exhilarating.
 You gather all your strength and, anticipating peace and solitude, reach that hill.
 But instead of being happy, you feel disappointed.
-Nature and scenery are there, but solitude is nowhere to find in this picture.
-Large number of hikers already claimed the best spots of the hill.
+Nature and scenery are there, but solitude is nowhere to find.
+Many other hikers already claimed the best spots of the hill.
 Unfortunately, the least crowded hiking places in Los Angeles where you don’t need to share your trail with a large number of people are scarce.

-However, not being readily available doesn’t mean that they don’t exist.
-On the contrary, Los Angeles accommodates all kinds of hikers and provides hiking places that suit their needs.
-From busy trails to hiking places with moderate amount to no people at all, the city of Los Angeles has it all.
+But not being readily available doesn’t mean that they don’t exist.
+On the contrary, Los Angeles accommodates all kinds of the hikers and provides the hiking places that suit their needs.
+From busy trails to hiking places with a few to no people, the city of Los Angeles has it all.
 Needless to say, your choices are almost unlimited if you know where to look for them.
-With that, these ten least crowded hiking places in Los Angeles intend to help you find the best trails with fewer people on them.
+With that being said, these ten least crowded hiking places in Los Angeles intend to help you find the best trails with fewer people to share them with.

 THE 10 LEAST CROWDED HIKING PLACES IN LOS ANGELES: